Content approval workflow that decides which AI outputs even need a human review

 - How is this different from Filestage or Ziflow?

-- What are the five routing destinations?
+- What are the routing destinations?

 - Can different locations or franchisees get different rules?

-- Does this replace our existing creative-review tool?
+- Does this replace our existing creative review tool?